tonykay/speccoding.com/content/post/2025-11-01-news-01/index.md

 ---
-title: "Now you are Finished with Spec"
+title: "News - Under Construction"
-date: "2025-10-14"
+date: "2025-10-31"
-linktitle: spec-finish-02
+linktitle: news-under-construction
-slug: "getting-finished-with-spec"
+slug: news-under-construction
-#thumbnail: dummy-image.png
 thumbnail: "../../images/under-construction.png"
-weight: 20
+weight: 10
 categories:
+  - News
-  - Spec Coding
+  - Resources
 tags:
   - Spec Coding
-  - Refactor
+  - News
 ---

-# Test Page Spec Number 2

-lorem ipsum dolor sit amet consectetur adipiscing elit
+# Coming Soon

+Placeholder pages for SpecCoding.Com, a home for everything Spec, Spec Driven Development,

 > Some initial notes I have about this and about that
 > ...